TorqueMech Beta

 1.0 to 3.0 hours

-Some alternators are easy to access, while others require splash shields, intake components, or tighter front-end disassembly.
+Engine bay access and belt routing can significantly affect labor time.
+Some alternators are easy to reach, while others require shields, intake parts, or tighter front-end access.

 Parts Cost